 There are a variety of defenses to a third DUI charge, especially if procedural mistakes were made in the traffic stop or subsequent arrest.
 With penalties like these, it is important to make sure that your rights are protected.
 Don't just assume you have no chance as a repeat offender and give in to the charges.

-If you or a loved one is facing charges for a third DUI in the Franklin County area, including Delaware, Madison, Licking, Fairfield, and Pickaway counties call Brian Joslyn of Joslyn Law Firm today.
+If you or a loved one is facing charges for a third DUI in the Hamilton County area, including Butler, Greene, Franklin, Clinton, and Clermont counties call Brian Joslyn of Joslyn Law Firm today.
 He will use every strategy available to construct a strong defense for your case.
 Call (513) 339-6289 today or use our online contact form to schedule your free consultation.
 Time is important to your defense, so call now.